CongLeSolutionX/Ilya_Sutskever_reading_list/Variational_Lossy_Autoencoder/Variational_Lossy_Autoencoder.md

 ```

 > [!NOTE]
-> (Note: The NLL values are based on the paper's tables.
+> (The NLL values are based on the paper's tables.<br/>
-> "AF VAE" in Table 1 seems to refer to a VAE with an IAF prior and a simpler decoder,
+> "AF VAE" in Table 1 seems to refer to a VAE with an IAF prior and a simpler decoder,<br/>
-> while "VLAE" implies an IAF prior and an autoregressive decoder like PixelCNN).
+> while "VLAE" implies an IAF prior and an autoregressive decoder like PixelCNN).<br/>
-> The paper states, "VLAE is able to perform well on the set of datasets,
+> The paper states, "VLAE is able to perform well on the set of datasets,<br/>
 > significantly exceeding previous state-of-the-art results on dynamically binarized MNIST and Caltech-101 Silhouettes".

 ---